Dewb/ndi-mod/README.md

 2. In the norns menu, navigate to to **SYSTEM > MODS**, scroll to **NDI-MOD**, and turn enc 3 clockwise to add a `+` next to the mod name.
 Hit button 2 to back out, and select **SYSTEM > RESTART** to relaunch with the mod loaded.

+This will add about 6MB of files to `~/dust/code/ndi-mod`.
+To uninstall everything, go to the maiden library, scroll to `ndi-mod` in the installed section, and click **remove**.

 ### viewing NDI output on your desktop (PC/Mac/Linux)